th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_FIVE.md

 .env
 ```

-## Serving files from a local server
+## Serving files from dev server

-So far we've been testing our app by going to the dist folder and opening index.html file with a browser.
+So far we've been testing our app by going to the dist folder and opening index.html file from our favorite browser.

 There's a much easier and better way to do that: enter WebpackDevServer.